 I know it seems crazy as we’re sweltering in another Summer heatwave right now, but a growing number of you are hunting for festive crochet ideas right now, according to Pinterest, so I thought I’d show willing and share a few of my favourites.
-I may be a bit last minute with my own Christmas preparations but I do I know how organised many of you are and that you’re always well ahead of the curve with your crafting.
+So I may be a bit last minute with my own Christmas preparations but I do I know how organised many of you are and that you’re always well ahead of the curve with your crafting.
 I also know that it will be that time of year again before we know it —the Christmas holiday season when the scent of cinnamon lingers, string lights twinkle everywhere, and your trusty crochet hook suddenly becomes your new best friend (or worst enemy, depending on how your yarn cooperates).
 Whether you’re a repeat crafter or just dipping your toes into the wonderful world of yarn, this post is packed with free Christmas crochet patterns, fun pattern finds to buy, and all the inspiration you need to fill your festive season with handmade joy.

 Grab your favourite yarns—whether you prefer worsted weight yarn, bulky yarn, or love playing with lots of different colours and colour options—because crochet can be so much fun if you pick a project that doesn’t defeat you – whether that’s a cute stocking pattern, simple gift topper or more challenging crochet project.
 For me that means a super simple pattern, possibly starting with a tree ornament and working my way up from there.
 Whatever your level, I think I’ve collected some joy-inpsiring pattern ideas that anyone can tackle.